 GIS mapping tools allow network administrators to create high-level maps for each geographical location and see the configuration with other operation centres.

-GIS tools need to operate at multiple level of abstractions.
+GIS tools need to operate at multiple levels of abstraction.
 For example, each operation centre can be summarised at the internet/intranet facing routers, only providing details about the amount of traffic, saturation and errors and QoS data.

-The advantage with GIS systems is that it allows for the integration of existing mapping tools (such as Google Maps) which don’t only allow for satellite-imagery to be used, but can also provide multiple sets of geographical data points such as population numbers.
+The advantage of GIS systems is that it allows for the integration of existing mapping tools (such as Google Maps) which don’t only allow for satellite imagery to be used, but can also provide multiple sets of geographical data points such as population numbers.